 Olson additionally stresses the importance of easily transitioning the partner to other benefit programs if the injury is not compensable and to avoid language like “your claim is denied.”
 She says that placing the award of benefits in the “right benefit bucket” needs to be done seamlessly so that the partner does not feel on the hook.
 In addition to the state mandated language in these instances, Starbucks includes their own letter which communicates that, while the claim isn’t eligible for workers’ comp, the partner may be eligible for other benefits to help with their injury/illness.

 One barrier that Algire notes – simply “rebranding” claims adjusters as advocates is not enough.
 “A true cultural shift will require organizations to move beyond performance metrics that are based primarily in cost containment to those based on clinical quality, functional outcomes and patient satisfaction,” she says.
 This shift is critical to “walking the walk” and reinforcing the advocacy approach with claims staff.

 The on-demand economy has created cultural and multi-generational expectations around service, speed and simplicity – giving workers’ compensation a blueprint for claims advocacy.
 Embracing consumer-driven models around injury recovery is emerging as a competitive advantage, both from a claims outcomes and a talent recruitment/retention perspective.
 The 2016 Workers’ Compensation Benchmarking Study will be surveying claims leaders on advocacy later this summer, among other pressing topics, to better understand its current application and perceived viability.
-A copy of the 2016 Study report may be pre-ordered here.
+A copy of the 2016 Study report and other annual reports may be ordered here.